General Terms and Conditions for Delivery and Payment

 2.1 Our prices are ex works without packaging or the applicable value added tax.

 2.2 Should the delivery period exceed 2 months, and there be significant changes in wage, salary, material, or raw material expenses after conclusion of the contract, and we not be responsible for these changes, we have the right to increase or decrease the agreed-upon prices correspondingly.
-Should a price increase exceed 5%, the customer has the right to withdraw from the contract within 2 weeks after notification of the price increase.

 3.1 Payments must be made to our designated account without deductions or fees within 10 days of the invoice date.
 Payments are valid only to the extent that we can freely dispose them at our bank.
 We accept checks and bills of exchange only on account.
 The customer bears banking charges.
 Banking charges are due at once.